-- Identify that the University prohibits any forms of conduct that can be identified as domestic violence, dating violence, sexual assault and stalking; - Define dating violence, domestic violence, sexual assault and stalking and identify what behavior and actions constitute consent to sexual activity as those terms are defined by the local jurisdiction;
+- Identify that the University prohibits any forms of conduct that can be identified as domestic violence, dating violence, sexual assault, and stalking; - Define dating violence, domestic violence, sexual assault, and stalking and identify what behavior and actions constitute consent to sexual activity as those terms are defined by the local jurisdiction; and - Are designed to promote risk reduction, which includes - Options to decrease perpetration and bystander inaction, - Increase empowerment for victims in order to promote safety, - Help individuals and communities address conditions that facilitate violence.

-Information about these definitions can be found in the "Definitions" section of this document, or by clicking here.
+Information about these definitions can be found in the "Definitions" section of this document.
 The prevention and awareness campaigns are also designed to promote risk reduction and safe options for bystander intervention as described below.